What is a Substance Abuse Social Worker?

 Coordination: Adjusting actions in relation to others' actions.

-- Drug Abuse Social Worker
+- Drug Abuse Worker

 The states with the most job growth for Substance Abuse Social Worker are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.

-Substance Abuse Social Worker Salary
+How Much Does a Substance Abuse Social Worker Make?

 Substance Abuse Social Workers who work in New Jersey, District of Columbia, or Connecticut, make the highest salaries.